(This lesson was updated in March 2017.)

 9. Learn how to relax!

-You’re probably laughing at this tip, but this is very important!
-A lot of people find this test quite stressful.
-Let’s be honest: it’s not an easy test!
+Don’t laugh, but this is very important!
+Let’s be honest: this is not an easy test!
+It is a very stressful test!
 It is important to remain calm and relaxed throughout the test.

 Before the test:

 - If possible, visit the testing centre ahead of time.
 Make sure you know where you’re going and how long it’s going to take you to get there.
 The last thing you want to do is get lost or stuck in a traffic jam on the way to the test!